FelixRobb/the-sound-approach/app/README.md

 # Paid stuff

 - supabase 25€ per month ok
-- developer account apple 99€ per month
+- developer account apple 99€ per year
 - google developer 25€ onee time
 - cursor 20€ per month, or 16€ per month paid yearly
 - expo based on usage. no idea how much, depends on what is used ok